brownk96/french_101/source/alphabet.rst

 ﻿The Alphabet - L’Alphabet
 =========================

-The French alphabet consists of twenty-six letters.
+The French alphabet consists of 26 letters.
 The letters are the same as they are in English, but they have a different pronunciation.

 +------------+-----------+-------------------+